zehua-jerry-yu/RollingStatistics/README.md

 ### makefile

 For this method, you will first need to install `cmake`.
-Then, run the following commands in the project root directory:
+Then, run the following commands in the project root directory (the `/build` folder should be in parallel with `\src`):

 For Windows (MinGW),